memfault/interrupt/_posts/2024-07-18-schematic-review-checklist.md

 Some pre-schematic review checklist items:

-- [ ] Get invited to the schematic review.
+- [x] Get invited to the schematic review.
 Really, this is a callout to be working with your electrical engineer.
-If you've been working with your electrical engineer, providing guidance on what hardware you'll need, being invited to the schematic review should be a given.  - [ ] Build your checklist upfront.
+If you've been working with your electrical engineer, providing guidance on what hardware you'll need, being invited to the schematic review should be a given.
+- [x] Build your
+      checklist upfront.
 Use this blog post as a starting point, but make sure you customize the list for the given project.